carriequackenbush/carriequackenbush.github.io/_posts/2025-06-01-pwntopiashl.md

 > The first misstep happened immediately as I didn't switch from o4 to o4-mini or o4-mini-high.

 1. Presented the binary to ChatGPT and asked if it could tell what the file was doing.
 ChatGPT read the magic bytes and confirmed that it was a 64-bit ELF binary.It asked where I wanted to go next and I chose to check for obfuscation.
 It did not find any obfuscation, stripping, or packing.
 Next it offered to disassemble or decompile it, and I didn't expect much as it always says it doesn't have access to gdb or Ghidra.
 It honed in on icmp_packet_listener and wanted to go deeper into it.
 2. Presented the pcap file to ChatGPT.
+It confirmed through magic bytes that it was a valid pcap file and then immediately stated that it didn't have access to pyshark, scapy, or tshark.